Frostielocks/frostielocks/README.md

 _Cyber Security Consultancy and Training_

 I work as a security & privacy consultant at various clients and have been lucky to see Splynter grow from year one to where it is now.
-My field of expertise  _**ESA, Risk Management, Threat Modeling, SDLC, IoT Security, Cryptography, and Privacy**_.
+My field of expertise encompasses _**ESA, Risk Management, Threat Modeling, SDLC, IoT Security, Cryptography, and Privacy**_.
 Sometimes I also give one of our training sessions as a guest teacher.

 ## 🫎 Caring Caribou 🚗